rebelsky/csc207c/_readings/exceptions.md

 In some ways, this code is like the special-return-value solution.
 That is, it seems that you execute the code and then check afterwards whether or not it succeeded.
 However, there are subtle differences, particularly in how the program decides whether or not to use the exception handler.
 If the execution of `getIPAddress` concludes with a command to return a value, then the first assignment to `ip` is executed and computation skips the handler, moving on to the next command (in this case, the command to create a connection).
 If the execution of `getIPAddress` finishes by throwing an exception, then the first assignment is *not* executed and computation moves directly to the exception handler.

 Note that this solution does not require `getIPAddress` to return a special value to indicate failure.
-Instead, `getIPAddress` uses different commands indicate successful computation (e.g., `return`) and another to indicate failure.
+Instead, `getIPAddress` uses different commands to indicate successful computation (e.g., `return`) and another to indicate failure.
 Similarly, the code that calls `getIPAddress` need not check the result, because it is confident that the handler gets called automatically on failure and not at all upon success.

 One particularly nice aspect of exception handling in most languages is that you can permit an exception to escape from a block of code, and not just a single method.
 For example, if we decide to handle the failure of `getIPAddress` by simply skipping the download, we can write (again, in pseudocode)